ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 ## Additional examples - reading user inputs

 In addition to printing messages, Mbed OS applications can also read keyboard inputs from the user.
-This is achievable with the [BufferedSerial](../apis/bufferedserial.html)/[UnbufferedSerial](../apis/unbufferedserial.html) classes.
+This is achievable with the [BufferedSerial](../apis/bufferedserial.html) and [UnbufferedSerial](../apis/unbufferedserial.html) classes.

 Use your terminal application to interact with the following examples.